betacygni/ICESummerSchool2023/README.md

  - **Plot the flux (amplitude) as a function of the baseline**
    - Select in the ```Axes``` tab the following options: X-axis: baseline and Y-axis: Amp
    - Q.- Do you see some coherence in the distribution of points?
+   - Q.- There seems to be very bright baselines?
+Could it be that they are errors and should be excluded?
    - The baselines are just numbered randomly, and one can not have an accurate view of the physical properties of the source.
    - Let's try something different, in the ```Axes``` tab, select: X-axis: UVdist and Y-axis: Amp
    - Q.- Do you see some coherence in the amplitudes with respect to the uv-distance (i.e. baseline distance)?